StefanWerW/node-red-contrib-github/README.md

  - Get contents from a certain path
  - Read content at a certain path
  - Write: Store content at a certain path.
 If the file specified in the path exists, the content is updated.
 If the file doesn't exist, it's created on the fly
+ - Move a file from A to B
+ - Remove a file
  - Delete a repository
  - Fork repository.
  - List forks.